Greatest Gathering: Aftermath

-The main organising team were James Dobson (Avanti West Coast), Gus Dunster (Severn Valley Railway), Ben Goodwin (Alstom), Joey Lam, Kathryn Lancaster, Richard Stanton (Avanti West Coast) and Simon Turner.
+The main organising team were James Dobson (Avanti West Coast), Gus Dunster (Severn Valley Railway), Ben Goodwin (Alstom), Joey Lam (Alstom), Kathryn Lancaster (Alstom), Richard Stanton (Avanti West Coast), Simon Turner (Avanti West Coast) and Andy Doyle (Avanti West Coast).

 A total of 800 shunting movements were required within Litchurch Lane to move all the rolling stock into their positions.

-A 1959 painting DMU at Derby Carriage and Wagon Works by Terence Cuneo was discovered during preparation of the site for the Greatest Gathering.
+A 1959 painting DMU at Derby Carriage and Wagon Works by Terence Cuneo resurfaced during preparation of the site for the Greatest Gathering.
 The painting shows a British Rail Class 108 on the Litchurch Lane traverser; it was subsequently loaned to Derby Museum of Making for display.

+During the 2025-event, a en plein air (in open air) painting was created by Tim O'Brien and subsequently unveiled as the official artwork.

 In September 2025, the second episode of Michael Portillo's 200 Years of the Railways—partially filmed at The Greatest Gathering in Derby—was broadcast on BBC Two.

+Over £100,000 was raised and donated for the five nominated charities.